AZELAIC ACID

-AZELAIC ACID belongs to the class of 'anti-acne medication', primarily used to treat acne (pimples) and rosacea (redness and visible blood vessels on the face).
+AZELAIC ACID is used to treat acne (pimples) and rosacea (redness and visible blood vessels on the face).
 AZELAIC ACID has antibacterial, keratolytic (removes warts, calluses and other lesions), comedolytic (inhibits the formation of blemishes), and anti-oxidant activity.
 It is used to clear bumps, lesions, and swelling caused by rosacea.
 Acne is a skin condition caused when the hair follicles are plugged with oil and dead skin cells.
 It can cause whiteheads, blackheads and pimples.
 Rosacea is a skin disease that causes redness, flushing, and pimples on the face.

 AZELAIC ACID contains 'Azelaic acid,' which is a bactericidal (kills bacteria) agent.
 It works by inhibiting the synthesis of microbial cellular proteins.
 AZELAIC ACID clears the pores of bacteria that cause irritation and breakouts.
-It reduces inflammation making acne less visible, less red, and less irritated.
-AZELAIC ACID also helps the skin renew itself and reduces pimple and blackhead formation.
+It reduces inflammation, making acne less visible, less red, and less irritated.
+AZELAIC ACID also helps the skin renew itself and reduces pimples and blackhead formation.

 AZELAIC ACID is for external use only.
 Avoid contact with eyes, eyelids, lips, mouth and nose.
 If the medicine comes in contact with any of these areas, rinse with water immediately.
 Common side effects of AZELAIC ACID include dryness, peeling, burning, irritation, itching, and redness at the application site.
 These side effects may not occur in every patient using this medication and differ individually.
 If the side effects persist longer or worsen, please seek a doctor’s advice.